-The standalone outage Monitor Down Detector has seen an increase in Garmin monitoring reports in the UK, US and Europe today, areas where they are without service according to the web express.co.uk
+The standalone outage Monitor Down Detector has seen an increase in Garmin monitoring reports today in the UK, US and Europe, areas where they are without service according to the web express.co.uk

 It happens again after a month of the attack.

-The latest Garmin server problems occur after another major disruption which took place last month and lasted for days.
+The latest Garmin server problems occur after another major disruption that took place last month and lasted for days.

 At the time of this publication, Garmin Connect's highest-profile Garmin service is offline, but so are Garmin Golf, Garmin Dive, and Garmin Express.